-Legit sopranos don’t get many comedic musical theatre roles, which is why we love this song so much.
+Legit sopranos don’t get many comedic musical theatre roles, which is why this is one of the great audition songs.
 The anatomy lingo paired with little legit moments is adorable — and if you can bust out a few ridiculous facial expressions, you’ll have your audience cracking up.

 When it came to picking a favorite recording, we couldn’t choose between the two versions below.
 Julie Andrews, because…well, obviously.
 (We didn’t think we could love her more, but the dancing!
 And listen to those little turns around 0:57!)
 And of course, a concert version, because the song is particularly comical coming from a soprano in a formal dress.
 You could use it to add a bit of levity in the middle of a serious concert, or slip it into a more Broadway-style cabaret.
 It fits everywhere!

 6. When you want to indulge your inner opera singer: “Somebody Somewhere”

 This song is from The Most Happy Fella, a musical that walks the line between musical theatre and operetta.
 You’ll hear that in this recording, where Kelli O’Hara gives us a little peek at her opera roots (gorgeous!).
 This song manages to strike that elusive balance where the melodic line matches the swell of the emotion perfectly — it doesn’t feel manufactured at all.
 Plus, requires some serious singing, making it a good option for both auditions and concerts.

 Now, technically this is a love song — as so many of the legit soprano musical theatre songs are — but really, it’s about being needed.
 So, if you’re tired of playing the “I need a man to complete me” angle, you have plenty of options.

 7. When you want to stretch your legit soprano sound: “The Mist”